 When the seat back is raised to the highest position, there is little padding in the lower back.

 Unique front tether adjustment for latch system makes it easy to get a good fit.
 Cup holder and hideaway storage container let your child keep a few extras in the car.
-Can be used for children weighing up to 60 lbs.
+Can be used for children weighing up to 60 pounds.
 Height adjustable headrest.

 Headrest position can be problematic in vehicles of a certain make and model.